BOOKING and INVOICE

 If you are not bringing your own fishing equipment there is a daily charge of NZD 50.00 per angler for waders, boots, rods and reels.

-Wading isn’t difficult in Southland and you will be spending a lot of time walking on the banks.
+Wading isn’t difficult in generally speaking in New Zealand and you will be spending a lot of time walking on the banks.
 Wet wading is the best style – long outdoor, quick drying style pants and shirts in dull colours.
 Thermal underwear is a good option to wear underneath these on the cooler days.
 However, we recommend you bring breathable chest waders for warmth on the colder days.
 Wading boots must have studs and rubber soles.
 Felts are now illegal in New Zealand.

 CATCH & RELEASE